-Housing & Residence Life believes any person that violates this weapons policy is a direct threat to the safety and welfare of our residence hall community.
+Housing & Residence Life believes any person that violates this weapons policy is a direct threat to the safety and welfare of our apartment community.
 Hence, Housing & Residence Life will act accordingly.
-Students that are found responsible for violating the weapons policy will likely have their residence hall contract cancelled in addition to judicial action.
+Students that are found responsible for violating the weapons policy will likely have their housing contract cancelled in addition to judicial action.